joeytakeda/misc/table.md

 `@function` characterizes the function of the segment.

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***  teidata.enumerated
+*  **Datatype**: teidata.enumerated
-*  **Note***  Attribute values will often vary depending on the type of element to which they are attached.
+*  **Note**: Attribute values will often vary depending on the type of element to which they are attached.
 For example, a `cl`, may take values such as coordinate, subject, adverbial etc. For a `phr`, such values as subject, predicate etc. may be more appropriate.
 Such constraints will typically be implemented by a project-defined customization.